Mina Mangal: Life and career

 Mangal was born the eldest of six siblings (5 sisters, 1 brother) in Afghanistan.
 Before her journalistic career, she trained as a midwife and studied law, becoming interested in poetry and writing.
 She studied journalism at the Mashal University in Kabul, Afghanistan.

-Mangal worked a number of jobs to financially support her siblings' educations.
-Mangal gained popularity hosting the television channels Tolo TV, Shamshad TV, Lemar TV, and the Ariana Television Network.
+Mangal worked a number of jobs to financially support her siblings' education.
+Mangal gained popularity as a host on the television programmes of Tolo TV, Shamshad TV, Lemar TV, and the Ariana Television Network.
 She became known as a feminist and an advocate for women's rights in Afghanistan, particularly with regard to education and employment.

 Her arranged husband and his family saw Mangal's work and outspokenness on women's issues as a threat to their honour, and she had to leave her first job after he became violent towards her.
 A spokesperson for the Attorney General's Office told the BBC that the family had filed a complaint alleging domestic violence at the time.
 The couple were married for 10 years, but formally divorced following a lengthy appeal to the Human Rights Commission on the basis that Manga's life was in danger in his company.
 However, the former husband and his family continued to harass Mangal, urging them to remarry.
 Mangal's family allege the husband drugged Mangal and forcibly took her to Paktiya Province, where they tortured and beat her.
 Mangal's father says they eventually secured her release "with the help of some government officials and tribal elders".

 Prior to her death, she was a cultural commissioner to the House of the People, the lower house of the National Assembly.